-In collaboration with the Rackham Graduate School, the Sweetland Center for Writing coordinates several student-led writing groups for graduate students writing their dissertations or theses.
+In collaboration with the Rackham Graduate School, the Sweetland Center for Writing coordinates several student-led writing groups for graduate students writing their dissertations.
 These interdisciplinary writing groups provide structured support in a facilitated peer-based setting to aid dissertators working through long-term projects.

 Dissertation Writing Groups (DWG)

 Dissertation Writing Groups place writers from various disciplines but in similar stages of their dissertation projects together to share work in-progress and encourage ongoing writing production.
 Groups will also be organized based on student meeting mode preference (in-person or remote).

-Writing Groups typically consist of four members including a group leader.
-Participants must be in the writing phase of their dissertations or theses and be available to meet eight times per semester to workshop group members’ writing on a rotating basis.
+Dissertation Writing Groups typically consist of four-five members including a group leader.
+Participants must be in the writing phase of their dissertations and available to meet virtually at least eight times per semester to workshop group members’ writing on a rotating basis.
 Each group will determine meeting schedules and expectations.

 Dissertation Writing Group Leaders

 Those interested in becoming group leaders must provide additional information with their applications.
 Dissertation Writing Group Leaders’ duties include:

 - Participating in 2 mentoring sessions with the DWG coordinators;

 - Managing the logistics of the writing group;

 - Facilitating group sessions and coordinating correspondence among group members.

 Leaders earn a $600 stipend for their services.
 If you would like more information about the group leader position before applying, contact Simone Sessolo (firstname.lastname@example.org) or Louis Cicciarelli (email@example.com).